werwaser/Arrows-Bones/0 Drafts/Welcome to Jinnopi v1.0.md

 After a few frantic glances around, most going to the mysterious man, Director cut him off to curtly say, "Pronouns are fine, Captain.
 That is an acceptable addition."
 He grumbled some more before jerking his hand at the third person in the line.

 The guy looked to Tristan and his dark, deep-set eyes that drew him in - *"Fuck!
 No, stop that."* - gave him the slightest roll, before he sighed and turned back to the group.
 "I'm Cadet 24A3 Lilac, also known as Maxwell Imez."
 His voice was mellow and smooth, like melted chocolate.
 Decadent and intimate and *"Oh my god, Tristan, what is wrong with you?
-You've just met these people!"* "I use He/Him pronouns," he finished, and turned again to Tristan.
+You've just met these people!"*

+"I use He/Him pronouns," he finished, and turned again to Tristan.

 It took Tristan a moment to realise that Maxwell was waiting for him to speak next, and not just gracing him with a view of his scruffy-in-a-hot-way face.
 "Oh uh, hi!" he fumbled, "I'm Cadet 24A4 Lilac, and my name's Tristan Glacier, He/Him."
 On instinct, he added on, "It's nice to meet you all," but immediately regretted it as the Captain whipped his aviators off to glare at him.

-"Alright, with introductions complete, let me introduce you all to Jinnopi, and Generation Power," Director began.
+"Alright, with introductions complete, let me welcome you all to Jinnopi, and Generation Power," Director began.

 She was cut off by Erin, who said, "Hold up, what do you mean introductions are over?
 Who's that guy?"
 They jerk their thumb at the mysterious man in the suit, who just stands there.